openfactbook/master/README-json.md

 version 0.1.3 with long field name and header options.
 The differences between the two file formats are as follows:

-* contents of the header section differ; the header sections of the ``JSON`` files provided here contain:
+* contents of the header sections differ; the header sections of the ``JSON`` files provided here contain:

     * ``countrycode``: GEC (fips 10-4 code)